Spin-lattice couplings in $3d$ ferromagnets: analysis from first-principles: RESULTS

 Differently from Heisenberg-like interactions (diagonal parts), an important property of the DM-like vectors is the intrinsic relation of not only their magnitude, but also their direction with the ionic displacement $\mathbf{u}_{i}$.
-For example, when calculating the $\hat{z}$-component of $\boldsymbol{\mathcal{D}}_{ijk}^{\mu}$, a displacement perpendicular to that axis (say $\mathbf{u}_{i}=\hat{x}$ or $\mathbf{u}_{i}=\hat{y}$) produces the values shown in Fig. \ref{fig:mml-ferromagnets}(d).
+For example, when calculating the $\hat{z}$-component of $\boldsymbol{\mathcal{D}}_{ijk}^{\mu}$, a displacement perpendicular to that axis (say $\mathbf{u}_{i}=\hat{x}$ or $\mathbf{u}_{i}=\hat{y}$) produces the values shown in Fig. \ref{fig:mml-ferromagnets}(d), which are in generally good agreement with those reported in Ref. \cite{Mankovsky2022}\footnote{Small differences may arise due to the use of distinct methods to calculate the spin-lattice interactions (namely, the \textit{perturbative} approach in Ref. \cite{Mankovsky2022}, and the sECA in the present article).}.
 Of course, in this case the positive or negative signs are associated with the relative orientation of that displacement.
 However, when the displacement is also in $\hat{z}$, $\mathcal{D}_{iji}^{z,\mu=z}$ becomes virtually zero for nearest to third neighbors, acquiring back residual values for the fourth neighboring shell (comparable to the ones obtained for $\mathbf{u}_{i}=\hat{x}$ or $\mathbf{u}_{i}=\hat{y}$).
 Analogous (but not exactly) is also the case for fcc Ni and fcc Co.
 Note that, even though we show results for the $\hat{z}$-component of $\boldsymbol{\mathcal{D}}_{ijk}^{\mu}$, the two remaining components can be fully determined by cubic symmetry transformations \cite{Lange2023}.

 Physically, this again can be understood in terms of Moriya's rules.
 On the one hand, taking $ij$ as a nearest-neighbor pair in bcc Fe, any $\mathbf{u}_{i}=\hat{z}$ do not violate the mirror plane encompassing the line segment between $i$ and $j$.
 Consequently, this configuration is expected to give rise to DM-like interactions in a direction perpendicular to this plane, or parallel to the $xy$-plane ($\mathcal{D}_{iji}^{z,\mu=z}\rightarrow0$).
 On the other hand, if $ij$ is now a fourth-neighbor pair, some $\mathbf{r}_{ij}$ vectors are contained in planes that do not constitute an inversion mirror (e.g., the $(\bar{1}\bar{3}0)$ plane), so in principle non-zero $\mathcal{D}_{iji}^{z,\mu=z}$ are allowed; in this particular case, two different non-zero values are predicted, because the ions that live in such planes are positioned in two symmetric heights w.r.t. the $xy$-plane (e.g., $(-\frac{3}{2}a,\frac{1}{2}a,\pm\frac{1}{2}a)$).
 Comparable reasoning can be drawn for the other $3d$ ferromagnets.
 Thus, the interconnection between the system's symmetry, distance of the $ij$ pair, and chemical classification of the involved atoms can generate very complex and anisotropic (within each neighboring shell) patterns of the spin-lattice DM-like couplings, resembling another spin-orbit-related quantity: the Gilbert damping \cite{Lu2023}.
 Formally, the anisotropic behaviors of both quantities are explained by the requirement of non-diagonal operators, although with different origins: while the former is related to a non-local displacement matrix $\left(\propto\frac{\partial\mathcal{H}}{\partial\mathbf{u}}\right)$, the latter comes, in the torque-correlation model, from a local spin-orbit torque operator \cite{Lu2023,Thonig2018}.